Psychometric tests: Stop wasting your company money

 Psychometric tests: Stop wasting your company money on psychometric tests

-However, and this a major factor, who are you going to invite to interview for the post?
-People who are already finance directors or people who are now ready to take that role (successful one level down).
+However, and this a major factor, which people are you going to invite to interview for the post? mary or Joe Bloggs picked at random off the street?
+Or, people who are already finance directors or people who are now ready to take that role (successful one level down)?
+The later, obviously.

-Was the “test” designed to give meaningful information about people who are already known to have the skills being tested?
+Was any theoretically appropriate “test” designed to give meaningful information about people who are already known to have the skills being tested?
 Not usually.
 Does a test with r0.3 when testing the general population still have that level of predictive validity when using it to assess high performers?
 Almost never.
 Why?
-Once the skills reach a certain level, and every one under consideration has the skills way beyond that level the “test” has no value.
+Once the skills reach a certain level, (and every one under consideration has the skills way beyond that level) the “test” has no value.

-Using a “test” in such an environment is about as predictive as tossing a coin.
-That means you will be right 50% of the time.
+Using a “test” designed for the general population, with such a specialised group, is about as predictive as tossing a coin.
+That means you will be right 50% of the time – with a coin, NOT with the “test.”

 Anyone who has been in the field of professional psychology for more than 5 minutes knows that to be true.